kennolot/CTF-pi/0.learn_linux/ctfpi0_6/README.md

 In this challenge we introduce race condition with two Docker containers, first run the race condition and notice what's happening, and after that we will fix it.

-## Prerequisites
+### Prerequisites

-Cloned the CTF-pi repository.
+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

-Are inside the `ctfpi0_6` directory.
+Have cloned this `CTF-pi` repository and are inside the `ctfpi0_6` directory.

 `docker compose version` command works, if not: https://docs.docker.com/compose/install/ If the command shows the version info then docker compose is installed properly.

 ### Objective

-Do this task on  remote connection to Raspi.
+Do this on Raspberry Pi remote connection.

 Read through all the files except the ones in `answers/`.